1300 003 003

 Commercial Hire Purchase is good for businesses that account for GST payments, whether on a cash or accrual basis, because you may be able to claim a tax deduction.
 It is also a good choice for businesses who want better cash flow.

-Equipment leasing is ideal when purchasing an equipment is simply impractical.
+Equipment leasing is ideal when purchasing equipment is simply impractical.
 Businesses that don’t need equipment year-round benefit the most from this, as well as operations that require frequent equipment upgrades.
 Aside from the huge capital investment, the equipment will incur depreciation cost and can be difficult to resell.

 Also Read: Tips to Improve Business Credit Profile